 St. Louis Shag

 St Louis was one place where the lineage of swing has a constant thread from the 30s until now.
 They developed some of their own styles that adapted to rock and roll and the music that was somewhere between rock and swing – the R&B big band.
-St. Louis had a number of dances, including the St. Louis Imperial (which I know almost nothing about, so I have not include it here), and St. Louis Shag.
+St. Louis had a number of dances, including the St. Louis Imperial which is still danced at the Club Imperial in St. Louis., and St. Louis Shag which is a variant of Imperial.
 To the untrained eye, St. Louis Shag can look a lot like Charleston, but it has some other syncopations and ideas that are totally unique.

 Signature moves: Pulse, falling off the log, high knees and sliding doors